aduffy70/LabNotes/_posts/2016/2016-10-17-Difficult-amplification-in-GBS-samples.md

 CTTCACATGTACCTGCAGTAGC
 >rbcL-TKT-F1
 ACCCAWGTCACCACAAACRGAG
->rbcL-TKT-R3N-3 (Ebihara calls this R3N-2... my typo when ordering?
-Sequence is correct) CAAGCGGCAGCCRAYTCAG
+>rbcL-TKT-R3N-2 (I had this listed on my primer list as R3N-3 but it is definitely R3N-2.
+The tube is labeled correctly and the sequence matches.
+There is no R3N-3 primer.)
+CAAGCGGCAGCCRAYTCAG
 ~~~

 Most of the sequences in Genbank are too short to show the primer locations (they were amplified using those primers) but there is one long Crepidomanes-Crepidomanes and one long Vandenboschia-Vandenboschia.
 The only longer Didymoglossum sequence is only longer at the 3' end.

 You can see why the F1F, F26, and F1379R primers struggle in my samples.
-It looks like the TKT-F1 and TKT-R3N-3 pair might work better (though 1379R might be better for Didymoglossum).
+It looks like the TKT-F1 and TKT-R3N-2 pair might work better (though 1379R might be better for Didymoglossum).
 I looked through my records and it doesn't look like I ever tried to amplify using those--though I did test them as sequencing primers.
 The H1F1/H1R1 internal sequencing primers are in conserved sequence.

 ![Forward primers aligned to long filmy rbcL sequences][image1]